-This website stat is up from 2018, when only 50% of small businesses had a site.
-If you’re one of the 29% that still don’t have a web presence, take this as a sign to build one soon.
-Having a website is not only crucial for your business name and brand recognition, but as the website statistics that follow demonstrate, it can also help in lead generation and conversion.
+Nearly three-quarters of small businesses have a website—up from 2018, when only 50% did.
+If you’re one of the 27% that still doesn’t have a web presence, take these online business statistics as a sign to build one soon.
+Having a website is crucial for your business name and brand recognition and, as the small business website statistics below show, it can also help in lead generation and conversion.

-2. About 70% of traffic is directed through Google
+2. Over 93% of website traffic is directed through Google

-3. One in 5 businesses say their main website issue is low traffic
+3. 1 in 5 businesses say their main website issue is low traffic

 4. The average click-through rate of a call to action is 4.23%